eightfiveseven/laptop/README.md

 Laptop is a script to set up linux servers and laptops with a Rails environment.
 It was forked from the Thoughtbot script of the same name after they dropped linux support.

+This script is useful for server deployments as well so I've created seperate versions for those environments.

+linux == A generic linux laptop.
+It can feasibly have the text editing software added back and allow the database to exist on the same machine.

+development_server == Remove text editing and allow the database to exist on the same machine.

+production_server == No text editing or database.

+I get that puppet or chef is a more accepted way of automating this. :)

 Requirements
 ------------

 We support:

 Ubuntu 14

 Ubuntu 15

 Install